xames3/smart/docs/source/projects/xsnumpy.rst

 But what if a buffer was provided?

 Well, then it got a bit trickier.
-The constructor checked if the buffer was another ``ndarray``.
+The constructor checked if the buffer was another |xp.ndarray|_.
 If it was, it nabbed the base buffer.
 The buffer was assigned to ``self._base``, and the strides were either given directly or calculated.
 Before moving on, the constructor did a bit of housekeeping:

-- Offset had to be non-negative (you can't have a negative starting point in memory!)
+- Offset (starting point in the memory) had to be non-negative
 - Strides had to be a tuple of integers matching the shape's dimensions otherwise, the whole thing would fall apart